powerboat9/bombadillo/README.md

 #### Optional

 [Lynx](https://lynx.invisible-island.net/), the text based web browser, can be used as a parsing engine for http/https.
 This is a totally optional item and Lynx is in no way required in order to compile or run Bombadillo.
 Having it available on the system can help create a richer experience by allowing users to navigate directly to web content in Bombadillo.
-Many users may wish to avoid this entirely,a nd the default configuration does not have this behavior turned on.
+Many users may wish to avoid this entirely, and the default configuration does not have this behavior turned on.
 To turn it on from within Bombadillo enter the command `set lynxmode true`.

 ### Installing